w3f/Grants-Program/applications/subquery.md

 ### Ecosystem Fit
 * [Hydra](https://github.com/Joystream/hydra)
 * [substrate-graph](https://github.com/playzero/substrate-graph)
+* other etl projects

 The original intentions are different and that leads to different technical decisions.
 * These two projects are both created by a substrate-based blockchain team in order to fulfill the needs of their own chains in the beginning and then they adapted them into standalone projects.
 * The motivation of us is to make a tool that solves query demands of all substrate blockchains right from the beginning.
 We also plan to then provide a hosted solution to lower the barriers of entry further.

 The differences:
 1. Secure execution of mapping functions are not top concerns for them, but is a hard requirement for us and will be supported in the proposal.
 2. We don't want to depend on 3rd party libs in the core code of the project, libs such as warthog used by Hydra.
 3. Api access within the mapping functions will be supported
+4. Our proposal aims for OLTP, and allowing customisation of indexing process which are different from etl like projects.
+The outcome of indexed data is shaped for the need of its specific user scenario and be consumed by browser and mobile apps.

 ## Team :busts_in_silhouette: